jeff-wolff/lineage-entertainment/README.md

 ## Disabled WP core functionality
 In ```inc > disable.php```, lots of feature are disabled.
-You can comment for not disable stuff for your project like you want.
+You can modify these as you like.